 So – who’s right?
 I’m pretty clueless about early amplification, the invention of radio (usable as an amp), etc. And I’m not out to make a fool of Mr. Majora or the Smithsonian, nor do I wish for Mr. Carter to be called to task.
 I’m just interested in a consensus on a pretty cool story that involves a harp guitar (my only area of interest in this matter).

-In fact, either way this will be a win/win for us (the harp guitar community).
+In fact, either way, this will be a win/win for us (the harp guitar community).
 If found to be a later ‘30s experiment, it would still be Lloyd Loar and the World’s First Electric Harp Guitar.
-We just need a couple better defined particulars to the story.
+We just need a couple of better-defined particulars to the story.

 I see the conundrum as pretty simple and logical:

 – First, is there any “smoking gun” provenance that proves the Smithsonian’s claim?
 I hope so, but am skeptical, so for the moment, I’ll just assume no.

 – OK, so is there a community of experts who can lend authenticity to the historically realistic possibility that Loar could have created a crude pickup and plugged it through a light bulb “jack” into an early radio in 1923/24?
 I have no idea, so let’s give this the benefit of a doubt.

 – Accepting the above would mean that, so far, we can’t prove the Smithsonian scenario is true, but we might agree that it could have happened like this.
 The story would remain “plausible.”